Occupational Health Hazards Of Methanol

 Methanol is very toxic if swallowed.
 Blindness can occur.
 Small amounts can be fatal.
 Symptoms of methanol ingestion include abdominal pain, shortness of breath, vomiting, convulsions and unconsciousness.

-Who Needs To Be Concerned About Methanol Hazards in the Workplace?
+Who Needs to Be Concerned About Methanol Hazards in the Workplace?

 How to Prevent Methanol Poisoning in the Workplace